-Associate Conductor of Wind Ensembles; Conductor, NEC Jordan Winds
+Associate Conductor of Wind Ensembles; Conductor, NEC Symphonic Winds

-William Drury is NEC's Associate Conductor of Wind Ensembles and directs the NEC Jordan Winds.
+William Drury is NEC's Associate Conductor of Wind Ensembles and directs the NEC Symphonic Winds.

 Drury is also conductor of the 567th ANG Band of Cape Cod and plays saxophone with the Jimmy Capone Big Band.
 Drury was named chairman of the Massachusetts Chapter of the College Band Directors National Association in 2002.